Skip to content

 identifiers for ontology terms and function descriptors

 Most of the ontologies we use are in OBO.
 All OBO IDs are prefixed using the ontology ID space.
-The list of ID spaces can be found on http://obofoundry.org
+The list of ID spaces can be found on: http://obofoundry.org, and use a special resolver service called "PURL" (Permanent URL) to resolve the ID to a URL.

 For example the ID/CURIE ENVO:00002007 represents the class sediment and is expanded to a URI of http://purl.obolibrary.org/obo/ENVO_00002007